-Support Petco and our efforts to conserve and protect the world's coral reefs and the fish that depend upon them.
+Support Petco and our efforts to conserve and protect the world's coral reefs and the animals that depend upon them.

-Petco is committed to offering saltwater life that is either aquacultured or collected through practices that include careful attention to the sustainability of both the animals and the marine environments where they live.
+Petco is committed to offering marine aquatic life that is either aquacultured or collected through practices that include careful attention to the sustainability of both the animals and the marine environments where they live.

 What does aquacultured mean?

 - Aquaculture is the farming of fish and invertebrates.

 - Aquacultured animals are not collected from the wild

 - Aquacultured corals are reproduced from other corals using environmentally responsible practices.

 - Aquacultured live rock (rock with beneficial algae) is produced using environmentally responsible practices and is not taken from the reef.

 - Most saltwater species have not been successfully raised using aquaculture practices, though our efforts continue to achieve this goal.

 - In many communities around the world, sustainable collection of ornamental marine fish is the primary subsistence activity.
 To ensure their livelihoods exist in the future they protect the reefs.